Interview: A COURSE FOR HUMANITY

 Rick: It’s available on Amazon in digital form, and on http://www.lulu.com in print.
 Also, my Beyond Human Trilogy will be in Barnes and Nobles soon, so be sure to check out that and my other works.

-This entry was posted on March 13, 2017 by scryptcomics.
-It was filed under Interviews and Press, Uncategorized and was tagged with A Course For Humanity, Author, Eternal Hunger Saga, interview, Rick Pipito.
+This entry was posted on March 13, 2017 by scryptpublishing.
+It was filed under Media and Interviews, Uncategorized and was tagged with A Course For Humanity, Author, Eternal Hunger Saga, interview, Rick Pipito.